-Republicans launch recount of vote in Arizona’s Maricopa County, a process embraced by Trump allies pushing false claims of fraud
+GOP-backed recount of Maricopa County ballots appears on track to move forward after initial pause ordered by Arizona judge

 A cybersecurity expert who promoted claims of fraud in the 2020 election is leading the GOP-backed recount of millions of ballots in Arizona

+In response to Coury’s bond requirement, Desai said later that the party was not willing to risk turning over $1 million to “a group of conspiracy theorists running a sham audit.”
+She said she was pleased that the judge had ordered the Senate to make public the procedures governing its process.

+Langhofer said the Senate viewed the order as an attempt by the judiciary to inappropriately manage the work of the legislature and would appeal.

-The Arizona recount and audit come as Republicans nationally push new legislation that would tighten voting rules and as polls show that a majority of GOP voters believe Biden won the election through fraud.
+The Arizona recount and audit come as Republicans across the nation push new legislation that would tighten voting rules and as polls show that a majority of GOP voters believe that Biden won the election through fraud.
 Trump, now ensconced at his private club in Florida, continues to insist that the election was stolen from him, though his loss was confirmed through multiple recounts, and dozens of judges rejected challenges to Biden’s win.

-A live stream of the Arizona audit — showing footage from nine continuously operated cameras offering different views of the arena where the recount is taking place — is being provided by One America News, a right-leaning news outlet that has featured claims that the November election was fraudulent.
+A live stream of the Arizona audit — showing footage from nine continuously operated cameras offering different views of the arena — is being provided by One America News, a right-leaning news outlet that has featured claims that the November election was fraudulent.

 Trump supporters, including Wood, have been raising private donations to supplement the $150,000 in taxpayer money that Senate leaders agreed to spend for the audit.